loganc04/troisjs.github.io/src/guide/core/renderer.md

 ## Custom render function

-You can use a custom render function :
+You can use a custom render function:

 ```js
 const renderer = this.$refs.renderer